rebeccamanzi/rebeccamanzi/README.md

  - 💙 In love with JavaScript
  - 🌱 Currently learning Vue.js and Angular
  - 😄 Also UI Designer
- - ⚡ I have a project (@codepwr on instagram) with tips for beginners and support for women in technology
+ - ⚡ @codepwr on instagram: tips for beginners and support for women in technology